SaraNaifAljohani/Fraud-Detection-Analysis-Project/README.md

 * `Isolation Forest` identified a set of anomalous transactions, which, when cross-referenced with `KMeans Clustering` results, highlighted that Clusters 0 and 3 concentrated the majority of anomalies.

-* As shown in the figure below, `anomaly count` is <ins>significantly less</ins> than normal transactions count, as expected.
+* As shown in the figure below, `anomaly count` is <ins>significantly less</ins> than normal transaction count, as expected.
     [Anomaly vs Normal Transaction Counts](visuals/Anomaly%20vs%20Normal%20Transaction%20Counts.png)

 * `Transaction Amount` is <ins>significantly higher</ins> in transactions flagged as anomaly.